 The notion of exhaustivity was already presented in the part devoted to exclusives (see 6.3.1).
-Let us recall briefly that the clause obtains an exhaustive reading when the denotation of the focused item is the maximal or unique entity satisfying the property denoted by the remainder of the clause.
-So if we add to the sentence that has an exhaustive reading another focused element satisfying the property denoted by the remainder of the clause, we should obtain infelicity (there cannot be two maximal or unique entities in the same clause).
-For more precise discussion, see: 6.3.1.
+Recall briefly that the clause obtains an exhaustive reading when the denotation of the focused item is the maximal or unique entity satisfying the property denoted by the remainder of the clause.
+Thus, if another focused element satisfying the property denoted by the remainder of the clause is added to a sentence that has an exhaustive reading, one should obtain infelicity; this is because there cannot be two maximal or unique entities in the same clause.
+For a more precise discussion, see 6.3.1.

-Description of the Test 1
+Description of Test 1

 The design of this test is identical to the one presented in 6.3.1.
-The test consists of eight sentences including either two AQs always, or an AQ aways and an additive also.
-To find out if clauses with awalys obtain an exhaustive interpretation, we have to check if the focused element denotes a maximal or unique entitiy satisfying the remainder of the clause.
-If it holds, than we should obtain an infelicity by adding another focused element satisfying the property of the remainder of the clause.
-If adding the additional focused element with the given properties does not cause infelicity, we can assume that the sentence does not get an exhaustive reading.
+The test consists of eight sentences including either the AQ always two times, or the AQ aways together with the additive also.
+To find out if clauses with always obtain an exhaustive interpretation, it is necessary to check whether the focused element denotes a maximal or unique entity satisfying the remainder of the clause.
+If it holds, then an infelicity should be obtained by adding another focused element satisfying the property of the remainder of the clause.
+If adding the additional focused element with the given properties does not cause infelicity, one can assume that the sentence does not get an exhaustive reading.
 That is why in each sentence there are two focus sensitive elements and two focused elements with the given properties.

-Translate the given sentences into the object language.
-Then ask your informant whether the translated sentences are felicitous or not.
-You can use the following questions: Is this sentence correct?, Is this sentence ok? or Does this sentence make sense?.
+Translate the sentences into the object language, and then ask your informant whether the translated sentences are felicitous.
+You can use the following questions: Is this sentence correct?, Is this sentence ok?, or Does this sentence make sense?

-If your informant classifies the full sentence as an infelicitous one (as incorrect, not ok etc.), you can assume that a compound sentence with always has an exhaustive reading.
+If your informant classifies the full sentence as an infelicitous (as incorrect, not ok, etc.), you can assume that a compound sentence with always has an exhaustive reading.
 If the full sentence is accepted by your informant, it is highly possible that a compound sentence with always has a non-exhaustive interpretation.

-Notice, that if you want to compare only and always you can get the minimal pairs by combining the examples from two tests: 6.3.1 and this one.
+Note that if you want to compare only and always you can get minimal pairs by combining the examples from two tests: 6.3.1 and this one.
 The sentences in both tests differ only in the focus sensitive expressions used.

-- 1. Always [John]F visits Monica on Sunday and always [Tom]F visits Monica on Sunday too. - 2.
-Always [Tina]F invites Tom and always [Mary]F invites Tom too. - 3.
+- 1. $[John]F$ always visits Monica on Sunday and $[Tom]F$ always visits Monica on Sunday too. - 2. $[Tina]F$ always invites Tom and $[Mary]F$ always invites Tom too. - 3.
 George always [bakes] $F$ cakes and he always [eats] $F$ cakes too. - 4.
 Hanna always [plays] $F$ with children and she always [works] $F$ with children too. - 5.
-Mary always [goes to the market] $F$ on Monday morning and she always [cleans the floor] $F$ on Monday morning. - 6.
-Pam always [visits her friends] $F$ on Friday evening and she always [visits her grandmother] $F$ on Friday evening too. - 7.
-Jane always picks [mangoes] $F$ and she always picks [bananas] $F$ too.
+Mary always [goes to the market] $F$ on Monday morning and she always [cleans the floor] $F$ on Monday morning too.

-8. Agnes always meets [Sabrina] $F$ in the evening and she always meets [Clara] $F$ in the evening too.
+6. Pam always [visits her friends] $F$ on Friday evening and she always [visits her grandmother] $F$ on Friday evening too.